subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 10: Using the ETPC framework to do Planning

 The ETPC framework can be used to do planning as shown in the above figure.
-In this case there is no sensory data coming into the system, hence only the prediction and generation modules are needed.
-The prediction process can be conditioned on actions, thus allowing the system to plan out a sequence of actions to accomplish a task.
-For an example of ETPC type world model that does predictions in latent space, please see [Nilaksh et.al.](https://arxiv.org/abs/2605.06388).
+In this case there is no sensory data coming into the system, hence only the prediction and generation modules are active.
+The prediction process is conditioned on actions, thus allowing the system to plan out a sequence of actions to accomplish a task.
+For an example of a ETPC type world model that does predictions in latent space, please see [Nilaksh et.al.](https://arxiv.org/abs/2605.06388).

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat128.png)

 Figure 11: Using the DEPP framework to do Planning

-Alternatively the DEPP framework can be used to do planning, in this case the preeiction module also does the generation function as shown above, and an example of a world model that operates along these lines is the [DIAMOND model](https://arxiv.org/abs/2405.12399).
-Current world models have not settled on which of these two frameworks, with or without latents, is the better one.
-The latent free proponents point out that deciding on actions is easier in the latent free case, since the action generation system has access to the fine pixel level details of the generated image, which make it easier for it to make decisions.
+Alternatively the DEPP framework can be used to do planning, in this case the prediction module also does the generation function as shown above, and an example of a world model that operates along these lines is the [DIAMOND model](https://arxiv.org/abs/2405.12399).
+Current the AI community has not settled on the question of whether latent shoud be modeled or not for planning purposes.
+The latent free proponents point out that deciding on actions is easier in pixel space, since the action generation system has access to fine level details which make it easier for it to make decisions.

 We will describe an approach to the problem of planning as given by the reinforcement learning or RL framework.
 This framework is based on the idea that there is a reward associated with the completion of tasks, and organisms take the sequence of actions which results in the maximization of the reward.